 2. Avoid the “power sink” of frustration

 When you’ve fallen for the thirtieth time on the same move, it’s easy to get frustrated.
 You start to think you’re not strong enough or good enough to send.
 Once that starts to happen, it’s important to recognize it and try to go back to step one—focus on the learning, not the failure.

 3. Know that your ego is not you

 Going right along with the power sink, your ego is the voice saying, “You can’t,” after that thirtieth fall.
 When you fall into the power sink, you’ve let your ego take control and become an unhelpful distraction.
 These thoughts are normal and important to recognize; however, says Weidner, they’re “not your true self.”

 To tie it all together, be attentive to your breath and to the climbing at hand, not to any fears or anxieties about falling or failure.
 When you’re not distracted, you’ll be surprised at how hard you can climb.

-Want to start sport climbing?
-Learn from pro climber Heather Weidner in Climbing Magazine’s Intro to Sport Climbing online course.
+Want to test your limits on a rope?
+Learn to sport climb with pro climber Heather Weidner in Climbing Magazine’s Intro to Sport Climbing online course.